Ronald Sanders (diplomat): Awards

+In November 2025, the University of Guyana awarded Sanders the honorary degree of doctor of laws (honoris causa) in recognition of his role as a "transformative figure in diplomacy, business, and academia", and for his enduring commitment to good governance and the advancement of the Caribbean.
+This latest honour follows his earlier conferment of an Honorary Doctor of Letters (D.Litt) by the University of the West Indies in 2014, acknowledging his significant contributions to the region through relentless advocacy for Caribbean unity and the advancement of the Caribbean Community’s regional integration movement.

-On 24 August 2025, the President of Ukraine Volodymyr Zelenskyy, by decree, awarded Sir Ronald the Order of Merit of Ukraine.
+On 24 August 2025, the President of Ukraine, Volodymyr Zelenskyy, by decree, awarded Sanders the Order of Merit of Ukraine.
 This prestigious honor recognized Sir Ronald’s significant contribution to strengthening interstate cooperation, and his support for Ukraine’s sovereignty and territorial integrity.
 Sir Ronald has been a vocal advocate for Ukraine in international fora, particularly at the Organization of American States, where he led efforts to pass resolutions and declarations in support of Ukraine.
 In response to the award, Sir Ronald stated: "I am greatly honoured by the award from President Zelensky.
 I regard it as an award not only to me but to my Government in Antigua and Barbuda for its stance in standing up for the principles enshrined in the United Nations Charter and international law.”
 He also used his syndicated weekly column to consistently highlight the importance of global solidarity with the Ukrainian people.

 In 1997, he was awarded the dignity of Companion of the Most Distinguished Order of St Michael and St George (CMG) by Queen Elizabeth II of the United Kingdom, Head of the Commonwealth.
 This was followed in 2002 by his promotion by Queen Elizabeth II as Knight Commander of the Most Distinguished Order of St Michael and St George (KCMG).
 He was also honoured as Knight Commander of the Most Distinguished Order of the Nation (KCN) in 2001 in the first cohort of national honours awarded by the Nation of Antigua and Barbuda.
 He was also bestowed with the dignity of Commandeur dans l’Ordre des Palmes Academiques in April 2002 by the Republic of France.
 In December 2012, he was awarded with one of the highest honours of Australia by the Government of Australia as a Member of the Order of Australia (AM) for his “service to Australian relations, particularly concerning Commonwealth issues and advancing the interests of small developing states of the Caribbean region.”

-In 2014, the University of the West Indies conferred on him an Honorary Doctorate, specifically the degree of Doctor of Letters (D.Ltt), for his significant contributions to the Caribbean region through his relentless advocacy for Caribbean unity and the advancement of the Caribbean Community regional integration movement.